-We update these resources once each year, so you may find that some deadlines have passed.
-Click through to each opportunity to find the most recent application information straight from the source!
+We update this post once a year, so you may find some deadlines have passed or been affected by COVID-19.
+Click through to each opportunity to find the most recent application information straight from the source.

 Ready to apply for money to fund your writing?

-These grants are available to women and transgender artists and writers based in the Delaware Valley region, whose work emphasizes social change.
+These grants of up to $2,500 are available to women and transgender artists and cultural producers based in Greater Philadelphia, whose work emphasizes social change.
 That means, “social change must be integral to the ideas, beliefs and goals that are woven throughout your [writing] and your process of creating and sharing your art,” and should positively engage the community.

 Keep in mind that one key to success for this grant is securing a “Change Partner”: an individual, business, or organization that is connected to your work, and who will endorse your project.

 If you are at least 18 years old and live in Bucks, Camden, Chester, Delaware, Montgomery or Philadelphia counties, you are eligible to apply.
 However, full-time art students are not eligible.
 All genres are welcome.
 Applications must be received by the biannual deadlines (March 1 and August 1 in 2020), and you can only apply once per grant cycle.